Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ```

 But we've also realised that it would be helpful if we could store the duration of each song in this table instead.

-If we measure the duration in seconds we can store this as an integer!
+Let's measure the duration in seconds so we can store this as an integer.

 ```sql
 ALTER TABLE dbo.Song